j4c0bs/xfcs/docs/usage.md

         $PxV_FSLIN_MEAN_10

-By utilizing this notation, xfcs will match the paramter by name to all other files.
+By utilizing this notation, xfcs will match the parameter by name to all other files.
 If FS Lin is $P8 in a different configuration, it will include the correct $P8V value within the same column.

-Please feel free to locate my email within the setup file and ask any questions.
-I like to be helpful but am moreso curious if anyone has read this (far).
+Questions and requests can be sent to: <pub@j4c0bs.net>

 Enjoy your flow data!

+[metawork]: metadata_workflow.md